 The modification needs to consider the intent of the trust.
 In situations where the trust's intent and a proposed modification are in opposition, the process becomes very difficult to solve.
 The majority of states (around 2/3 currently) have adopted the uniform trust code dealing with modifications (see Section 411(a)).

 Modification requires court involvement.
 Most courts focus on the rule of law, which occurs naturally in large metropolitan areas.
 There seldom exists a different issue when dealing rural towns, rural bank trust companies, and the court system.

 This can also be described as being "small-towned," and it makes the modification process longer, more difficult, and less defined.

 The reasons for modifying a delegated or directed trust follow similar thought patterns.

 How to Choose between a Delegated or Directed Trust?

-Bottom line the choice between a delegated or directed trust rests on the philosophy of family and money and how complicated you want that to be within a trust document.
+Bottom line: The choice between a delegated or directed trust rests on the philosophy of family, your plans for money, and how complicated you want that to be within a trust document.

 Pick the Trustee You Need: Wealth Advisors Trust Company